Azarga Metals (CVE:AZR) Shares Up 75% – Should You Buy?

 Azarga Metals Corp.
-(CVE:AZR – Get Free Report)’s stock price shot up 75% during mid-day trading on Wednesday .
-The stock traded as high as C$0.04 and last traded at C$0.04.
-126,000 shares traded hands during mid-day trading, an increase of 145% from the average session volume of 51,407 shares.
+(CVE:AZR – Get Free Report) shares were up 75% during mid-day trading on Tuesday .
+The company traded as high as C$0.04 and last traded at C$0.04.
+Approximately 126,000 shares traded hands during trading, an increase of 145% from the average daily volume of 51,407 shares.
 The stock had previously closed at C$0.02.

 About Azarga Metals